Bashmufol/demo-repo2/README.md

 This is the man headergit

 ## Subheading
-thi is the last of us
+thi is the last of usclear

 ## Subheading 3
 this one is different